Facebook Design Systems

 Scalability

-Building the Facebook Design System in a scalable way with a scalable Figma component architecture is crucial to efficiently update the hundreds of components.
-It enables consistent updates, streamlined maintenance, and ensures that changes can be implemented seamlessly across the system, saving time and effort for designers and developers.
+A scalable Figma component architecture is crucial for the efficient updating of the Facebook Design System.
+It enables consistent updates, streamlined maintenance, and seamless implementation of changes across the system, saving time and effort for designers and developers.

 Process